scrapinghub/dateparser/docs/settings.rst

     >>> from dateparser import parse
     >>> parse('3 de marzo de 2020', settings={'DEFAULT_LANGUAGES': ["es"]})

 .. note:: When using this setting, these languages will be tried after trying with the detected languages with no success.
-It is especially useful when using the ``detect_languages_function`.
+It is especially useful when using ``detect_languages_function``.

 Optional language detection
 +++++++++++++++++++++++++++